jdiasn/jdiasn.github.io/content/posts/profPost1.rst

-Aerosol Data Validation on Brazil
+Aerosol Data Validation in Brazil
 #################################
 :date: 2016-04-12 23:41
 :author: Jose Dias
 :category: Professional
 :slug: aot-validation

-On Oct.
+In Oct.
 28, 2011 the Suomi National Polar-orbiting Partnership spacecraft was launched.
-It is a result of mutual cooperation between NASA and NOAA.
-This spacecraft is composed by five sensors to monitor Earth System.
-One of them is Visible Infrared Imaging Radiometer Suite (`VIIRS`_).
-One possible utility is to monitor Aerosol Optical Thickness.
+It is a result of a collaboration between NASA and NOAA.
+This spacecraft is composed by five sensors designed to monitor the Earth System.
+One of them is the Visible Infrared Imaging Radiometer Suite (`VIIRS`_).
+One possible application of such sensor is to monitor Aerosol Optical Thickness.

-In Brazil, the National Institute For Space Research is data receiver of environmental satellite data.
-In particular, my job is to evaluate performance of Aerosol Optical Thickness (AOT) on the Brazil.
-The core of procedure is to compare AOT retrieved by VIIRS with AOT measured in AERONET sites and with AOT retrieved by `MODIS`_ sensor.
-This project is under supervise of Dr.
+In Brazil, the National Institute For Space Research (INPE) is the data center for environmental satellite data.

+In particular, my job at INPE is to evaluate the performance of Aerosol Optical Thickness (AOT) in Brazil.
+The core of this procedure is to compare AOT retrieved by VIIRS with AOT measured in the AERONET sites and with the AOT retrieved by `MODIS`_ sensor.
+This project is under supervision of Dr.
 `Sievert`_.